 Imagine LA began as an initiative of Bel Air Presbyterian, prior to becoming a separate 501(c)(3) in 2006.
 The organization was founded by Rev. Dr. Mark Brewer, who had a powerful vision: There are 8,000 homeless families in Los Angeles, and over 8,000 faith communities – imagine if each of these faith communities partnered with a family and aided them in permanently exiting homelessness and achieving self-sufficiency?

 Imagine LA prevents first-time and repeat homelessness and equips families to maintain housing stability and thrive long-term.
 Together with families, Imagine LA transforms lives through a unique combination of clinical case management, economic mobility pathways, and whole-family mentorship.

 Peace4Kids provides programs and services for foster and at-risk youth from ages 5-18, and after they transition to adulthood until age 24.
 Peace4Kids is truly on the front lines in addressing the needs of foster and at-risk youth in the South Los Angeles neighborhoods of Watts, Willowbrook and Compton.

 Peace4Kids is dedicated to empowering foster and at-risk youth by providing community as family.
-We create a strong foundation through programs focused on creative expression and life skills, allowing our kids to discover their unique voice and limitless potential for success.
+Peace4Kids creates a strong foundation through programs focused on creative expression and life skills, allowing kids to discover their unique voice and limitless potential for success.